MicrosoftDocs/PowerShell-Docs/dsc/enactingConfigurations.md

 In pull mode, pull clients are configured to get their desired state configurations from a remote pull server.
 Likewise, the pull server has been set up to host the DSC service, and has been provisioned with the configurations and resources that are required by the pull clients.
 Each one of the pull clients has a scheduled task that performs a periodic compliance check on the configuration of the node.
-When the event is triggered the first time, it the Local Configuration Manager (LCM) on the pull client makes a request to the pull server to get the configuration specified in the LCM.
+When the event is triggered the first time, the Local Configuration Manager (LCM) on the pull client makes a request to the pull server to get the configuration specified in the LCM.
 If that configuration exists on the pull server, and it passes initial validation checks, the configuration is transmitted to the pull client, where it is then executed by the LCM.